1120 SW 5th Ave, Suite 613, Portland, OR 97204

 To understand the health of our rivers and streams, we study four important factors that contribute to healthy watersheds:

-The information that goes into the report card scores helps the city and its partners identify actions and evaluate our efforts to improve our rivers and streams.
-This information helps the city address regulations under the Clean Water Act, Endangered Species Act and other laws, and to meet local goals for sustainable, livable neighborhoods.
+The information that goes into the report card scores helps the City and its partners identify actions and evaluate our efforts to improve our rivers and streams.
+That includes addressing our responsibilities as a City under the Clean Water Act, Endangered Species Act and other laws, and to meet our local goals for sustainable, livable neighborhoods.

 Improving our rivers and streams requires a citywide, long-term effort.
-150 years of urban development, ongoing pollution and other impacts have led to the scores we have now.
+Urban development over the last 150 years, ongoing pollution that continues today, and other impacts have led to the scores we have now.
 However, many of the scores could be much worse if not for Portland’s investments in protecting natural resources.

 More information about the A to F scale